kimble4/CrossMgr/helptxt/BHPC-Troubleshooting.md

 - Check the **minimum possible lap time** (see [Properties/Race Options][Race Options])
 - If spurious reads are being accumulated, search the area around the finish line for spare tags/helmets/bikes.
 Ensure that unclaimed tags are in the RF-blocking bag.
+- If the track layout means that riders pass close to the finish line on the far section of the track (eg. Stourport, occasionally Lancaster), their tags may be picked up twice.
+This is not a problem when they pass through the finish line first (eg. anticlockwise at Stourport), as the **minimum possible lap time** filtering will ignore the subsequent read.
+In the other direction, however, it can cause chaos with inconsistent lap times.
+The only real solution (other than spending a lot of time inspecting video) is to reduce the performace of the offending RFID aerial.
+(We've found that using the desktop aerial facing **upwards** at the trackside gives a range of about 3 metres horizontally, which works as a near-side aerial at Stourport.)

 If times are not being recorded, check CrossMgrImpinj: